paypal/nemo-accessibility/README.md

 # nemo-accessibility

-nemo-accessibility is a nemo plugin aimed to run accessibility scans during nemo tests. nemo-accessibility plugin uses [PAET api][1] from [PAET][3] to run accessibility scans on a given page or on a given element on a page.
+nemo-accessibility is a nemo plugin aimed to run accessibility scans during nemo tests. nemo-accessibility plugin uses [AATT api][1] from [AATT][2] to run accessibility scans on a given page or on a given element on a page.

 ## Installation